-- Defer the withholding of publications for the succeeding six-month period for Members whose dues are unpaid by January 2 in those cases where they advise the Executive Director in writing that they are actively seeking engineering employment and are currently unemployed as an engineer. - 2.
-Retain those Members who have not paid their current year's dues in those cases where they have notified the Executive Director in writing prior to June of a given fiscal year that they are not and have not for at least six months been employed in engineering and are currently seeking employment in engineering. - 3.
-Forgive one year's dues for those Members who have notified the Executive Director in writing and are still not employed in engineering as of September 30 of a given fiscal year and are seeking employment in engineering, or who were not employed in engineering for a period of six months or more between July 1 and June 30 of the same fiscal year. - B. Consideration of extending a year of membership privileges without payment of dues may also be given to graduated Student Members who qualify for promotion to Member grade and who advise the Executive Director that they are unemployed as an engineer and are actively seeking engineering employment.
-This consideration may be extended when the notice to the Executive Director is accompanied by the application for promotion.
+- Retain and forgive one year's dues for those Members who have not paid their current year's dues in those cases where they have notified the Executive Director/CEO in writing prior to their expiration date that they have not been employed in engineering and are currently seeking employment in engineering. - 2.
+Forgive one year's dues for those Members who have notified the Executive Director/CEO in writing and are still not employed in engineering as of their expiration date and are seeking employment in engineering, or who were not employed in engineering. - B. Consideration of extending a year of membership privileges without payment of dues may also be given to graduated Student Members who qualify for promotion to Member grade and who advise the Executive Director/CEO that they are unemployed as an engineer and are actively seeking engineering employment.
+This consideration may be extended when the notice to the Executive Director/CEO is accompanied by the application for promotion.